artemirza/BulkInsert/README.md

 ORDER BY AvgTip DESC;
 ```

+Find the top 100 longest fares in terms of trip_distance.
 ```sql
 SELECT TOP 100 *
 FROM Trips
 ORDER BY trip_distance DESC;
 ```

+Find the top 100 longest fares in terms of time spent traveling.
 ```sql
 SELECT TOP 100 *,
        DATEDIFF(SECOND, tpep_pickup_datetime, tpep_dropoff_datetime) AS TravelTime